KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/motion/fade_in.rst

    * - Duration
      - Slider
      - Set the duration via the slider or the time code (using the format hh:mm:ss:ff)
+   * - Easing Method
+     - | Linear
+       | Cubic in
+       | Exponential in
+       | Cubic out
+       | Exponential out
+     - | Add a linear fade
+       | Add a cubic in fade
+       | Add a exponential in fade
+       | Add a Cubic out fade
+       | Add a exponential out fade
    * - Fade to black
      - Switch
      - If checked, fades in the source from black.
 Default is **off**